-Before I get to names let's be clear on who Jesus is talking about here.
-The word in Greek for false prophet is pseudoprophētēs it comes from two words - pseudēs which means "liar" and prophētēs which means "prophet" or "one who proclaims a divine message from God".
+Before I get to names, let's clarify who Jesus is talking about here.
+The word in Greek for false prophet is pseudoprophētēs.
+It comes from two words - pseudēs, which means "liar," and prophētēs, which means "prophet" or "one who proclaims a divine message from God."

 How Do We Recognize a False Prophet?

 Jesus says we will know them by their "fruits."
 He compares them to fruit-bearing trees.
 Good trees will bear good fruit, and bad trees will bear bad fruit.
 So does this mean we ought to look only at a false prophet's good deeds?
 No, we also need to look closely at what they are saying or proclaiming.
 But before we get into that, we need to know the difference between a false prophet and a false teacher because many Christians confuse the two.

 True prophets are people who predict events not written in the Bible that ALWAYS come true.
 They have received a divine revelation from God.
 These revelations will NEVER contradict God's written Word.
 For example, if someone prophecies that all homosexuals will be destroyed, that would be a false prediction.
 Because it contradicts God's Word, which says God is not willing that anyone should perish but that all should receive eternal life (2 Peter 3:9; 1 Timothy 2:4; John 3:16).